synergy-design-system/synergy-design-system/packages/metadata/data/layers/rules/component/component:syn-option.md

 ## Usage Guidelines

-### Behavior

-- Use the "checkbox" variant for multi-select and the "default" variant for single-select choices.
-- Provide a reason or alternative if some choice is disabled.

 ### Content

 - Make sure all items in the list are mutually exclusive and unambiguous to help users understand what they are selecting.